paragkapoorcs/pk1/automation/readme.md

     -   Then click on Create (it will create the tenant peered network)

-**Namespace** :- use namespace script if required to work on the separate namespaces other than default
+**Dataproc Profile** :- In this will be able to create the Dataproc profile for the running of the pipeline

-**Deploy Run** :- This script helps you to Create the BigQuery Dataset, Deployment of the Pipelines & executing them
+**BigQuery & Pipeline Deploy** :- This script helps you to Create the BigQuery Dataset, Deployment of the Pipelines.

-This folder consists of the two scripts 1.
-Bqdatase.tf (terraform file)
+This folder consists of the two scripts
+1. Bqdatase.tf (terraform file)
 2. Start.sh (shell script to call pipeline api's)
+3. Variable.sh
 -   Please use gcloud init before using the scripts.

 -   Change the dataset name in bqdataset.tf according to the requirement there are three dataset one is for data load and other two are for dimension & facts